New Jersey Students Speak Out Against Opioid Addiction

 If you are suffering from opioid addiction, now is the time to get help.
 You will not be able to recover safely from your addiction unless you seek the proper care, which includes detox and rehab in professional treatment centers.

-Just call 800-483-2193, and we will assist you in finding the safest, most effective treatment centers available for your opioid dependence and addiction.
+Just call 800-483-2193(Who Answers?), and we will assist you in finding the safest, most effective treatment centers available for your opioid dependence and addiction.
 We can also answer any questions you may have about recovery and addiction.